 What financial support will I get?

-The amount you get depends on the age of the child and can range from £240 to £560 a week.
-For example, you will receive a higher rate for fostering teenagers, mums to be and children from residential care homes.
+The amount you get depends on the age of the child and can range up to £560 a week.
+See our financial support package.

 How long will it take for us to be approved as foster carers?